 Out-of-the box, when an agent is deployed on a host, Sysdig Monitor automatically begins collecting and reporting on a wide array of metrics.
 The sections below describe how those metrics are conceptualized within the system.

 This topic introduces you to the types of metrics in Sysdig Monitor.

-Sysdig Monitor allows you to adjust the aggregation settings when graphing or creating alerts for a metric, informing how Sysdig rolls up the available data samples in order to create the chart or evaluate the alert.
-This topic helps you familiarize with aggregation concepts and settings and explains some mechanic Sysdig uses to allow for efficient query performance and data retention.
+Sysdig Monitor allows you to adjust the aggregation settings when graphing or creating alerts for a metric, informing how Sysdig rolls up the available data samples to create the chart or evaluate the alert.
+This topic helps you familiarize yourself with aggregation concepts and settings and explains some mechanics Sysdig uses to allow for efficient query performance and data retention.

 Metric limits determine the amount of custom time series ingested by the Sysdig agent.
 While this is primarily a tool to help limit the total time series ingested for limiting cost exposure for each user, it does affect the total number of time series consumed and used in tracking metrics.

 Sysdig provides several knobs for managing metric scale.
 This topic introduces you to the primary ways in which you could include/exclude metrics, should you encounter unwanted metrics limits.

 The Sysdig metrics dictionary lists all the metrics, both in Sysdig legacy and Prometheus-compatible notation, supported by the Sysdig product suite, as well as kube state and cloud provider metrics.
 The Metrics Dictionary is a living document and is updated as new metrics are added to the product.

 Glad to hear it!
 Please tell us how we can improve.